The Gorge Amphitheatre

 The Gorge Amphitheatre, originally known as Champs de Brionne Music Theatre and commonly referred to as The Gorge, is an outdoor concert venue in Grant County, Washington, United States.
-It is situated near the Columbia River in Central Washington, 9 mi west of George.
+It is situated near the Columbia River in Central Washington, 9 mi west of George and 150 mi east of Seattle.
 The venue is managed by Live Nation.

-It is a nine-time winner of Pollstar Magazine's award for 'Best Outdoor Music Venue' and was voted as one of the 'Best Outdoor Concert Venues in America' by ConcertBoom.
+It is a nine-time winner of Pollstars award for 'Best Outdoor Music Venue' and was voted as one of the 'Best Outdoor Concert Venues in America' by ConcertBoom.

-About
+Location

-North of Interstate 90, The Gorge is approximately 150 mi east of Seattle and approximately 130 mi west of Spokane.
+North of Interstate 90, The Gorge is approximately and approximately 130 mi west of Spokane.
 The venue offers views of the Columbia River, Columbia Gorge canyon, and eastern Kittitas and western Grant counties.
 Originally, the land was planned to be used for growing grapes for wine.